VladimirK2/jbc-language/jBC_Programmers_Reference_Guide.markdown

 ### EXAMPLES

-In the following example, the program statement deletes the file ‘MYPIPE’ in the current directory:
+In the following example, the program statement deletes the file 'MYPIPE' in the current directory:

     OSDELETE "MYPIPE"